buildah-manifest

 Command Man Page Description

-add buildah-manifest-add(1) Add an image to a manifest list or image
+add buildah-manifest-add(1) Add an image or artifact to a manifest list or

 index.